you feel that you can offer a loving home to a dog from Wiccaweys, please

 of the rescue, you are not buying a dog.
 Unlike some organisations we

 do not have a 'sliding scale' of prices based on age and breed (pedigree

 or otherwise).
 All the dogs are equal in our eyes.
 You can not put a

 price on a living being and deem one to be worth more or less than another.

-Unfortunately, as of the 1st April 2012, we had to raise our suggested
+Unfortunately, as of the 1st December 2019, we have to raise our suggested

 minimum donation to cover much higher food & vets bills and Wiccaweys'